-This investing guide is one of my favorites of this personal finance books list.
+The Only Investment Guide You’ll Ever Need is one of my favorites on this personal finance books list.
 So much so, that I’ve read it twice and now going on three times.
 Not only because I liked it, but there is so much solid information that it is easy to miss or forget.

 This book has also been around for nearly forty years!
 Yet, it gets updated every so often and the information still holds valuable after all these years.
 I found this book pretty easy to read and will definitely help your money make money.

-I decided to add a bonus book I recently read by famed investor Ray Dalio called, Principles: Life and Work.
+Another book I recently read is by famed investor Ray Dalio called Principles: Life and Work.
 This is a MONSTER of a book and at times can be a bit difficult to read, but the insight is solid.

 Dalio shares what he’s learned over the course of his incredible investing career and running an investment firm.
 He argues that life, management, economics, and investing can all be systemized into rules.

 Whether you are interested in investing, entrepreneurship, or starting a business, I think there is tons of value in this book.